LERCAutomation/DataSelector-ArcPro-UserGuide/recorder/recorder.rst

 1. The required columns and records from the SQL table are selected based on the specified criteria.
 #.
 The selected records are saved to the target file in the required output format.
 #.
 During the process the tool records its progress to a log file and, when the process finishes, this log file can be displayed to allow the user to assess the success of the data selection.
+The log file in a location specified in the user XM profile.

 .. raw:: latex